The Symplectic Schur Process: The symplectic Schur process

 \begin{rem} When $k=1$, our theorem matches the double contour integral formula for the symplectic Schur measures obtained in \cite[Thm.~1]{B-2020}, up to the deterministic shifts $u\mapsto u-\frac{1}{2}$ and $v\mapsto v-\frac{1}{2}$. \end{rem}

 \begin{proof}[Proof of \Cref{thm:det}] This proof is an adaptation of the proof that the Schur process is determinantal, given in \cite[Thm.~2.2]{BR-2005}.

 {\bf Step 1: Reformulation of the problem.} It will suffice to prove~\eqref{determinantal_property} when $\a^k$ is a Laurent variable specialization with a finite (but arbitrarily large) number of variables $x_1^\pm,\dots,x_p^\pm$ and $\b^1$ is the variable specialization corresponding to $y_1,\dots,y_p$.
+Making these reductions will allow us to apply the Eynard-Mehta theorem in Step 2 below.
 Also, do the following change of coordinates for the $(2k-1)$-tuples of partitions $(\lavec,\muvec)$:

 If $p\ge\ell(\la^{(k)})$, then the factor $\SP_{\la^{(k)}}(\a^k)$ turns into

 and $s_{\la^{(1)}}(\b^1)$ becomes

 Moreover, all $s_{\la^{(r)}/\mu^{(r)}}(\a^r)$ and $T_{\mu^{(r)},\la^{(r+1)}}(\b^{r+1})$ are functions of the coordinates~\eqref{eq_coords}.
 Indeed, by the Jacobi-Trudi formula, $s_{\la^{(r)}/\mu^{(r)}}(\a^r)=\det_{1\le i,j\le N}{V_r(l_i^{(r)}, m_j^{(r)})}$, as long as $N\ge\max\{\ell(\la^{(r)}),\ell(\mu^{(r)})\}$, where